mpm896/HTSCluster/README.md

 ## TODO
 ### Priority:
-1. Add testing for clustering and for remainder of Query
+1. Add option -1 to query_neighbors() in Query to allow for n_neighbors = length of library -> DONE
-2. Save the dataframe of neighbors of a query, with Mol images
+2. Save the dataframe of neighbors of a query, with Mol images -> DONE
-3. Fix Query to produce one dataframe per query SMILES
+3. Fix Query to produce one dataframe per query SMILES -> DONE
-4. Write up main script for CLI program with argparse or typer
+4. Write up main script for CLI program with argparse or typer -> IN PROGRESS (argparse)
+5. Add testing for clustering and for remainder of Query

 ### Extras:
 1. Ensure that Silhouette analysis works